 Monitoring indices are adequate for the current harvest control rule.
 Indicators of stock abundance mainly consist of standardized catch-per-unit-effort indices.
 Given the large areas of ocean and dispersal of the species, dedicated surveys are not an option for this type of fishery.
 Two abundance indices are available for the entire time series covering the majority range of the stock.
 The Japanese and Chinese Taipei's longline indices account for the longest time series and majority of the catch.
+A new index based on acoustic buoy data to estimate recruitment was also added to the index set in 2019.
 The 2009 external review panel recommended, among other things, that efforts continue to be made to improve the timeliness and accuracy of fisheries data and progress on this was confirmed by the 2016 review panel, which believed that ICCAT scores well on data reporting for the target stocks.